keithpitt/vendor/Readme.markdown

 $ git add Vendors.lock
 ```

 Installing a vendor library gets the latest version of the code, and adds them directly to your project in a "Vendor" group.

 As part of the installation process the required frameworks are added aswell as any compiler/linker flags.
 The installed version of the library is captured in the Vendors.lock file.

 ### Step 3) Restart XCode

 XCode sometimes goes bonkers if you try and make a modification to it while its running.
-Its easier just to either `vendor install` while its not running, or restart right after installing libraries.
+It's easier just to either `vendor install` while its not running, or restart right after installing libraries.

 ## Creating Libraries